Associate in Science | SC Program: AS.1292

 Units 2

-This course offers demonstration and practical application in the preparation of various stocks, soups, and sauces involving different methods of cooking meat, fish, seafood, poultry, and vegetables.
-The uses of culinary terms, equipment, and hand tools will be applied to preparation of stocks, soups, and sauces.
-Emphasis is placed on the development, organization, and carrying out of recipe standardization, need and procurement of supplies, work stations, and attractive service.
+Demonstration and practical application in the preparation of various stocks, soups, and sauces involving different methods of cooking meat, fish, seafood, poultry and vegetables.
+The uses of culinary terms, equipment and hand tools will be applied to preparation of stocks, soups, and sauces.

 Apply Now